-I was scrolling through my feed that day when the house appeared again.
-I’m looking at it from all these different angles and just thinking wow, what a beautiful home/resort this is.
-I was just looking at it to be looking at it.
-Then out of nowhere God said, “Well, why not you?”
-I was in shock.
+Overtime I began to look at this house more and more.
+I was checking out different rooms and different angles of the house from the outside.
+It was a beautiful place.
+I couldn’t fathom being able to afford to live there.
+Then out of nowhere God said to me, “Well, why not you?”
+I wasn’t sure how to answer.
 I was nowhere close to buying a house.
 I was nowhere above the poverty line.
 I was broke as broke can be.
 I wasn’t even thinking about this home because I only used Pinterest to find funny memes.
 It was the oddest and most scariest thing God has ever told me.
 Well, actually the second.
 The first was when he told me to start a business with no resources or experience whatsoever.

 Let me tell you a little about me, I am frugal as hell.
 I don’t spend unnecessary money.
 I get mad if I wasted my money even it was $5 or $20.
-My motto is “Why buy one big expensive thing when you can buy cheaper, multiple small things with the same amount.”
+My motto is “Why buy one big expensive thing when you can buy cheaper, multiple small things with the same amount of money.”
 I don’t particularly care for fancy things.
-I don’t care about material things.
-I don’t care about designer clothes or a bunch of jewelry.
-I don’t care about clout and status.
-I don’t care about titles or degrees.
-Those things fade.
+Of course I’ve never been able to afford them but I have realized that fancy, material things fade.
+You can lose them tomorrow.
 You can leave your fortunes to someone else when you die and they can squander it and ruin your legacy.
 It’s not worth chasing in this short life.
 Of course, like Solomon, if God offered it to me as a blessing I would take it but I’m not chasing it.

 Although it pays to be frugal and smart with the things you have, it is also an affect of survival.
 Survival has tunnel vision.
 You’re just trying to make it day to day.
 Dreaming is a luxury you can’t afford.
 You have to hold on to everything you get because it can all go away.
 Small things are more tangible.
 Settling is more tangible than to trust God into the unknown.
 Survival breeds mistrust and isolation.
 Survival sets limits on God in your life.

 God has spoken to you.
-This is strictly for those God has spoken to.
 God has drawn you out.
 You have been hiding.
 You have been surviving.
 God made you an Abraham promise but you gave an Abraham and Sarah response.
 You’ve been putting God in a box because what you see has become more important than what he has told you.
 You don’t believe it’s for you because it’s never been for you.
 You’ve watched everyone else succeed at some level.
 You’ve applauded them but put limits on yourself.
 God has spoken to you.
 You are so much more than what anyone thinks.
-This is a faith based, faith seeing mission only.
+This is a faith based mission only.
 You can’t lean on your own understanding anymore.
 God will open up doors you’d never imagined for yourself.
 He’s already told you.
 He’s already showed you.
 Get out of survival mode and have the faith to match that dream that God has given you.

 *In the future, my testimony may be that God gave me that house but for now I am still a work in progress.
 I am stilll working on my confidence and faith so that it can match what God has shown me.
 Don’t give up.